2026 VENDORS

 Mike Champagne/ Marisa Lenetsky

-We are a tight knit group of farmers who cultivate 25 acres of organically grown vegetables in Plattsburgh, NY.
-We take pride in our high quality vegetables and love feeding our community!
+They are a tight knit group of farmers who cultivate 25 acres of organically grown vegetables in Plattsburgh, NY.
+They take pride in their high quality vegetables and love feeding our community!
 In addition to attending farmers' markets, we have a farmstand, CSA program, and local and regional wholesale accounts.
-Come say hi to us on Saturdays at the Saranac Lake market and Sundays at the Keene Valley market!

 • Olde Tyme Winery at Brandy Brook Maple Farm